 - 1 tbs lemon juice

-- Place nectarines in a bowl, cover with the sugar, add the lemon juice, stir, Cover.
+- Cut up and remove the stones from the nectarines and place in a bowl.
+Cover with the sugar, add the lemon juice, stir, Cover.
 Leave overnight